 Developing Our Own Community Land Trust (CLT): Affordable Homeownership on Protected Land

-The Kingston Land Trust is a conservation land trust, but since we are in an urban area, we are looking to take on the new role of a Community Land Trust in order to provide permanently affordable homeownership opportunities on our land.
-The KLT has been studying this model, immersing ourselves in Kingston's housing issues and meeting with stakeholders since 2017.
+Conservation land trusts like the KLT traditionally focus on protecting open space.
+However, since we are in an urban area, we are exploring how to support the permanent protection of land for affordable homeownership.
+The KLT has been studying this Community Land Trust model, immersing ourselves in Kingston's housing issues and meeting with stakeholders since 2017.

 ***Reach out at firstname.lastname@example.org if you are interested in helping us develop this initiative!
 We will also make announcements for upcoming events on this topic***